 - Ketone-driven: 75% fat, 20% protein, 5% carbohydrate

 There are different pros and cons to each of these eating styles, and I really recommend you do your research and think about what works best for YOU!
 You might end up trying both over time, and you can always adjust your diet as your body changes, your goals change, or you get better at listening to your body!
 For example, the winner of our New Year, New You challenge decided she wants to grow her glutes even more, so she’s upping her calories during the Heart Butt Challenge!

 If you’re going to do keto, do it right!
 The same doctors who helped conduct the FasciaBlaster research study wrote the Ketogenic Bible.
 If you’re even thinking about trying keto, read this book first because it’s so much easier if you understand the philosophy behind it!

 If you’re doing a glucose-fueled diet, there are lots of great resources for refining your plan!
 You can look into an Ayurvedic cookbook, intermittent fasting, clean eating.
 I also personally like looking into food sensitivities and noticing how different foods make me feel.

 In general, I choose to eat to be healthy and happy.
-I like to eat things as close as possible to when they come out of the ground or ocean.
+I like to eat things as close as possible to when they come out of the ground or the ocean.
 Skipping processed foods and eating from the Earth will go a long way!
-I wanted to give you all these concepts as a launching point for you to dig into the details.
+I wanted to give you all of these concepts as a launching point for you to dig into the details.